shenwei356/csvtk/doc/docs/usage.md

 Attention:

-    Only grouping fields and value filed are outputted.
+    Only grouping field and value fields are outputted.

 Example: